VoltLang/Docs/doc/tvpl/c1-intro.md

 [Chapter 8 - User Defined Types](c8-user-types.html) - Define your own types, and their behaviour.

+[Chapter 9 - Templates](c9-templates.html) - Write code for handling multiple types with one piece of code.

 [Conclusion & Appendices](conclusion.html) - Some parting remarks, and some useful links.

 ---